 Lower back pain is a very common problem with many possible causes.
 It can begin after an acute injury such as a fall, lifting something very heavy, or after a motor vehicle accident.
-Or sometimes these injuries are very minor for instance lifting the shopping out of the car boot or bending awkwardly to pick up something small off the floor.
+Sometimes it can follow a very minor injury, for instance lifting the shopping out of the car boot or bending awkwardly to pick up something small off the floor.
 Lower back pain can also be the result of long term irritation such as poor posture, weak supporting musculature, and long periods of sitting or working in particular positions.
-Lower back pain can have a significant effect on your quality of life and your ability to go about your day to day activities.
+Lower back pain can have a significant impact on a person’s quality of life and their ability to go about their day to day activities.

-Once the cause of your symptoms have been diagnosed the chiropractors at Southern Region Chiropractic will develop a management plan guided by a thorough understanding of the latest research.
-Treatment is aimed at reducing your pain, restoring the movement in your lower back, and improving the function and strength of your lower back.
-Treatment often includes joint mobilisation or manipulation, soft tissue release, dry needling, advice on pain relieving methods, ergonomic and activity modification advice, and the prescription of home exercises to improve movement and strengthen muscles.
+Once the cause of a patient’s symptoms has been diagnosed the chiropractors at Southern Region Chiropractic develop a management plan guided by a thorough understanding of the latest research.
+Treatment is aimed at reducing pain, restoring the movement in the lower back, and improving the function and strength of the lower back.
+Treatment often includes joint mobilisation or manipulation, soft tissue release techniques, dry needling, advice on pain relieving methods, ergonomic and activity modification advice, and the prescription of home exercises to improve movement and strengthen muscles.
 The use of these techniques varies depending on the patient’s age, health and their personal preferences.